 3. This sort of goes along with the above but there just isn’t quite enough content, and fans of the game are complaining about it.
 At first I thought this was kind of fans asking a little too much, after all, Outer Rim has 13 decks of 10-11 cards each and 140 total.
 But, after looking at Firefly, I think the complaints are valid.
 Firefly has 10 different decks you can interact with (plus the “Nav” decks when you fly through space, which I’m keeping separate for now) but here’s the key: Each deck has 25 cards in it.
 That’s a lot of variety, and you can’t just count on certain cards coming up each game.
 In total, Firefly has 250 cards you can interact with while Star Wars Outer Rim only has only 140 encounter and market cards, the main cards you interact with.
 Outer Rim does have additional databank cards, but Firefly also has additional Nav decks and Aim to Misbehave cards and just more overall content.
 That’s an easy problem to fix, you just have to be aware that if you’re going to make a “place to go” in the form of a deck, best go at least 20 cards deep.

 4. I thought it was just a minor problem but after playing the game some more, my group and I just aren’t thrilled with the dice-skill system this game uses.
 The one from Firefly is simpler, more strategic and better.
 Star Wars Outer Rim has 7 different skills that could be needed to complete a job where Firefly has only 3.
 In Firefly, you can and must strategize about how you’re going to approach and build up those 3 skills.
 In Outer Rim, you’re just kind of hoping that you’re lucky enough to match a crew skill, or your skill, to a job.
 But, with 7 skills, it takes a lot of luck to line everything up the way you need it, especially to get lucky enough to get the job that is sort of tailor-made for your character — unless you know the decks and know what to do, but that gets back to the “limited paths to victory for each character” problem that I mentioned earlier.
 So I find Firefly, with 3 skills, more strategic while Outer Rim and its 7 skills is more luck-based.
-I prefer strategy and plan to go with 4 skills, like Merchants & Marauders does, but more like Firefly in that you can build them up with crew and items, something you don’t really do in M&M. I’m also not thrilled with the dice-success skill system of Outer Rim.
-It mimics the combat system well, so you don’t have to learn a lot of new things, but I think the Firefly one based on a single 6-sided dice works better despite being a very simple system.
+I prefer strategy.
+The overall dice-success skill system of Outer Rim works in the way it’s one system for skills, ship combat and personal combat, but I think the Firefly one based on a single 6-sided dice works better despite being a very simple system.
 In general, Outer Rim has a problem with too much luck-based dice chucking without enough strategic ways to mitigate it.